Review of the Word Up ESL Board GameAn educational board game for learners of English

 All in all, the biggest hit in our school this year.
 My only little quibble would be that it takes a good 10 to 15 minutes to read through and understand the complete rules and guidelines for teachers, and while they certainly cover every possible eventuality there could perhaps have been a "getting started quickly" guide, with teachers only referring to the full version when student queries come up.

-Alex Case has worked as a Teacher, Teacher Trainer and Director of Studies in Turkey, Thailand, Spain, UK and Japan; and runs the TEFLtastic blog.
+Reviewed by Alex Case, who has worked as a teacher, teacher trainer and Director of Studies in Turkey, Thailand, Spain, UK and Japan; and runs the TEFLtastic blog.